Robots as tools for understanding human behavior.

 • AI For Future Presidents

 The rapid and nearly pervasive impact of AI on fields as diverse as medicine, law, banking, and the arts has made many students who would never enroll in a computer science class become interested in understanding elements of AI.
 Fueled by questions about how AI would change their own fields, these students are not seeking to become experts in building AI systems but instead are searching for a sufficient understanding to be safe, effective, and informed users.
-CS170 aims to encourage critical thinking about AI and its relevance for non-CS majors, without technical prerequisites.
+CS170 aims to encourage critical thinking about AI and its relevance for non-CS majors, without technical prerequisites [E-AAAI'25].

 • Keynote · Dept. of Education Tech Summit